How to Make Easy Oven Baked Beef Ribs

 Instructions

-• Pat the cleaned ribs dry with paper towels.
-This helps the seasoning stick better and keeps the ribs from steaming.
+Pat the ribs dry with paper towels (this helps the seasoning stick).

 Video